Resources

 What makes a good beginner course?

-• Focuses on teaching the language in context using input
+• Focus on teaching the language in context using input

-• Covers all the bases: grammar, vocabulary, and the four skills
+• Cover all the bases: grammar, vocabulary, and the four skills

-• Provides the appropriate amount of information to enable learning
+• Provide the appropriate amount of information to enable learning

-• Lets lessons be easily completed by passively reading or watching
+• Let lessons be easily completed by passively reading or watching

-• Focuses too much on one aspect and/or ignores other aspects
+• Focus too much on one aspect and/or ignore other aspects

-• Forces you to complete drills or activities before you can move on
+• Force you to complete drills or activities before you can move on

-• Ignores grammar or does not provide any explanation when needed
+• Ignore grammar or not provide any explanation when needed

 No course is perfect, but the downsides of the course you use can be countered by the other components of your method.
 It is common for learners to use multiple courses where their relative strengths and weaknesses balance out.
 For example, you may use a tutor in addition to your course to practice speaking and get better explanations; or you might use a teach yourself book in addition to a listen-and-repeat course to help improve your vocabulary and listening.